finciergeapp/churnaizer-sdk/README.md

 ## `churnaizer-sdk.js`

 This file contains the core logic of the Churnaizer SDK.
 It defines a global `Churnaizer` object with a `track` function that sends user data to the churn prediction model.
+It now supports a `callback` function for handling responses and displaying results on the webpage, as well as improved error handling.

 **API Endpoint:** `https://ai-model-rumc.onrender.com/api/v1/predict`

 ## `test.html`

 This file is a simple HTML page for testing the SDK locally or after deployment.
 It includes `churnaizer-sdk.js` and provides a button to trigger a test `Churnaizer.track` call with example user data.
+The results (churn score and reason) are now displayed directly on the page, and errors are handled and shown.

 ## `index.html` (Optional)